Skip to main content

 Elemental Label Templating includes a set of predefined variables that could be used inside the value of the label templates specified in the MachineRegistration.

-The syntax used to specify template variables is:
+The syntax used to specify label templates' variables is:

 ${ VARFAMILY / VARPATH }